 Fast-Growing Indoor Plants: 8 Species That Show Progress Quickly

 Some houseplants seem to do nothing for months.
-Others push out a new leaf every week or two; satisfying, visible progress that makes plant care feel rewarding.
+Others push out a new leaf every week or two, which is the kind of visible progress that makes plant care feel rewarding.
 If you want plants that grow fast enough to notice, these are the species to choose.
 Most of the fastest growers are also among the easiest to care for.

 Fastest-Growing Indoor Plants